drduh/YubiKey-Guide/README.md

 * Saved encryption, signing and authentication sub-keys to YubiKey (`gpg -K` should show `ssb>` for sub-keys).
 * Saved the YubiKey user and admin PINs which you changed from defaults.
-* Saved the password to the GPG master key.
+* Saved the password to the GPG master key in a *permanent* location.
 * Saved a copy of the master key, sub-keys and revocation certificate on an encrypted volume, to be stored offline.
 * Saved the password to that encrypted volume in a separate location.
 * Saved a copy of the public key somewhere easily accessible later.